 assumed the mean excitation energy and density effect parameters were

 those of calcium carbonate, with no adjustments for the slight density

 difference.
-We use their definitions for this most important material.
+We use their definition for this most important material.

 (Extracted from D.E.
 Groom, N.V.
 Mokhov, and S.I.
 Striganov, ``Muon

 stopping-power and range tables, 10 MeV-100 TeV,''

 Atomic Data and Nuclear Data Tables 78, 183-356 (2001).)

 P. H. Barrett, L. M. Bollinger, G. Cocconi,

 Y. Eisenberg, and K. Greisen, Rev. Mod.
 Phys.
 24, 133 (1952).